 In our area, Santa Lucia is the traditional gift bearer for kids rather than Father Christmas.
 Children usually receive their main Christmas presents from Santa Lucia and maybe a small gift on Christmas Day.
 Before going to bed children will prepare a snack for La Santa and a bucket of water and some hay or polenta flour for her donkey.
 Note: Do not use baking flour as I did as an inexperienced newbie a few years ago; it creates a big mess on the floor.
 The donkey footprints are especially a nightmare…..

 The 13th of December is usually a day off school here for elementary age children.
 I basically treat it as another Christmas Day for us now.
 Or a Christmas Day rehearsal.

 In the nearby town of Bergamo there is the Santa Lucia Church where the tradition remains that the children deliver their Santa Lucia letter to the tomb there.
-Most of the local town halls organise for a Santa Lucia to arrive with her donkey in the local piazza on the evening of December 12th, ringing her bell and with sweets and small gifts to hand out to the children.
+Most of the local town halls organise for a Santa Lucia to arrive with her donkey in the local piazza on the evening of December 12th, ringing her bell and with sweets and small gifts for the children.
 In the Trento area where Father Christmas is celebrated more than Santa Lucia, there is another lovely tradition whereby the children attach their Father Xmas letters to balloons and let them go in the local squares on organised events closer to Xmas.

-Live nativity scenes, presepi viventi, are also frequently found all over Italy at Christmas, the more adventurous ones with real animals also actually in the stable!
+Live nativity scenes, presepi viventi, are also often found all over Italy at Christmas, the more adventurous ones with real animals also actually in the stable!
 One of the most famous ones here in the North is in Tesero in Val di Fiemme.
-In fact most families will have a small nativity scene to decorate their homes over Christmas, instead of or as well as, a Christmas tree.
+In fact most families will have a small nativity scene to decorate their homes at Christmas, instead of, or as well as, a Christmas tree.